 The Center's goal is to support research in international legal studies, organize workshops and conferences, expand connections with scholars and institutions in the U.S. and overseas, deepen links with other international programs on campus, and share expertise.
 The Center will concentrate on three areas in which UW-Madison has special strengths:

 - International economic law, including global corporate governance, transnational economic regulation, comparative antitrust and competition law, transatlantic relations, and global Internet law;

-- Development and transition, including the rule of law, law and development, comparative economic law, trade and development; and
+- Development and transition, including the rule of law, law and development, comparative economic law, trade and sustainable development; and

 - Human Rights, Democracy and Governance, including comparative constitutionalism, implementing socio-economic rights and humanitarianism.